Rosemary's Baby (novel)

 Rosemary's Baby is a 1967 horror novel by American writer Ira Levin; it was his second published book.
-It was the best-selling horror novel of the 1960s, selling over 4 million copies.
-The high popularity of the novel was a catalyst for a "horror boom", and horror fiction would achieve enormous commercial success.
+The novel follows a young couple who move into an apartment building, where they befriend an older couple in the neighboring apartment, who become increasingly involved when Rosemary falls pregnant.
+It was the best-selling horror novel of the 1960s, selling over four million copies.
+The high popularity of the novel was a catalyst for a boom in popularity for horror fiction, which achieved enormous commercial success in its wake.

 Plot

-The book centers on Rosemary Woodhouse, a young woman who has just moved into the Bramford, a historic Gothic Revival-style New York City apartment building, with her husband, Guy, a struggling actor.
+The book centers on Rosemary Woodhouse, a young woman who moves into the Bramford, a historic Gothic Revival-style New York City apartment building, with her husband, Guy, a struggling actor.
 Guy has so far appeared only in small roles in the stage plays Luther, Nobody Loves an Albatross, and various TV commercials.
-The pair is warned that the Bramford has a disturbing history involving witchcraft and murder, but they discount this.
+A friend warns the pair that the Bramford has a disturbing history involving witchcraft and murder, but they discount this.
 Rosemary wants to start a family, but Guy prefers waiting until his career is more established.

 Neighbors Minnie and Roman Castevet, an eccentric, elderly couple, welcome Rosemary and Guy to the Bramford.
 Rosemary finds them meddlesome and annoying, but Guy begins frequently visiting them.

 After the lead actor in a new stage play suddenly goes blind, Guy is cast in the role.
 Immediately afterward, Guy unexpectedly agrees with Rosemary that they should have their first child.
 That night, Rosemary dreams of a rough sexual encounter with a huge, inhuman creature with yellow eyes.
 The next morning Rosemary finds claw marks on her breasts and groin, which Guy dismisses as resulting from his hangnail, which he has cut.
 Rosemary subsequently learns that she is pregnant.

 Rosemary falls severely ill; but her intense pain and weight loss are ignored by others and attributed to hysteria.
 Her doctor and Minnie feed her strange and foul concoctions.
 Rosemary also develops a peculiar craving for raw meat.

 Guy's performance in the play garners favorable notices, and other increasingly significant roles follow.
 Guy soon begins talking about a career in Hollywood.

 Rosemary's friend, Edward "Hutch" Hutchins, also becomes mysteriously ill.
 He had sent Rosemary a warning, leading to her discovery that Roman Castevet is the leader of a Satanic coven.
 She suspects her unborn baby is wanted as a sacrifice to the devil.
 Despite her growing conviction, she is unable to convince anyone, particularly Guy.
-Ultimately, Rosemary discovers the coven's real intent for wanting her baby, whom she wanted to name Andrew ("Andy") but whom the coven insists will be renamed Adrian.
-He is the Antichrist, and Satan sired him, not Guy.
+Ultimately, Rosemary discovers the coven's real intent for wanting her baby, whom she names Andrew.